-- Changes in China's economic, political or social conditions or government policies could have a material and adverse effect on our business and results of operations; - The approval of the CSRC or other PRC government authorities may be required in connection with our offshore offerings under PRC law, and, if required, we cannot predict whether or for how long we will be able to obtain such approval; - Uncertainties in the interpretation and enforcement of PRC laws and regulations could limit the legal protections available to you and us; - The PRC government's significant oversight over our business operation could result in a material adverse change in our operations and the value of our ADSs; - We may be adversely affected by the complexity, uncertainties and changes in PRC regulation on internet-related businesses and companies; - The PCAOB is currently unable to inspect our auditor in relation to their audit work performed for our financial statements and the inability of the PCAOB to conduct inspections over our auditor deprives our investors with the benefits of such inspections; and - Our ADSs may be prohibited from trading in the United States under the Holding Foreign Companies Accountable Act, or the HFCAA in 2024 if the PCAOB is unable to inspect or fully investigate auditors located in China, or as early as 2023 if proposed changes to the law are enacted.
-The delisting of our ADSs, or the threat of their being delisted, may materially and adversely affect the value of your investment.
+- Changes in China's economic, political or social conditions or government policies could have a material and adverse effect on our business and results of operations; - The filing, approval or other administration requirements of the CSRC or other PRC government authorities may be required in connection with our offshore offerings under PRC law, and, if required, we cannot predict whether or for how long we will be able to complete such filing, obtain such approval or meet such requirements; - Uncertainties in the interpretation and enforcement of the laws and regulations of mainland China could limit the legal protections available to you and us; - The PRC government's significant oversight over our business operation could result in a material adverse change in our operations and the value of our securities; - We may be adversely affected by the complexity, uncertainties and changes in the regulation on internet-related businesses and companies in mainland China; - The PCAOB had historically been unable to inspect our auditor in relation to their audit work performed for our financial statements and the inability of the PCAOB to conduct inspections of our auditor in the past has deprived our investors with the benefits of such inspections; and - Our ADSs may be prohibited from trading in the United States under the HFCAA in the future if the PCAOB is unable to inspect or investigate completely auditors located in mainland China and Hong Kong.
+The delisting of the ADSs, or the threat of their being delisted, may materially and adversely affect the value of your investment.